Andrew-EKrause/Java-Drawing/README.md

 3. Go to your "Downloads" section on your computer and place the zip file in a folder/location other than "Downloads" or "Desktop".
 4. Double click on the zip file to open or "unzip" it so you can access the file contents.
 5. Open up Eclipse, and click on the "Browse" button to select the downloaded folder as a new workspace.
-6. Navigate to where you placed the zipped folder, which should be unzipped at this point.
+6. Navigate to the location where you placed the zipped folder, which should be unzipped at this point.
-7. Inside the folder, which is called "Java-Drawing-Master", select the folder called "KrauseFirstDrawing" to open in Eclipse.
+7. Inside the folder, which is called "Java-Drawing-Master", select the folder called "KrauseFirstDrawing" and open it in Eclipse.
 8. Open the "Building.java" file in Eclipse by double clicking it.
 Then hit the green run icon, which is a green circle with a white triangle inside of it.

 ## Command Line